FreunzWa/FW_sync/medicine/psychiatry/MSE/MSE_theory.md

 ###### The mental state examination
-- a good MSE will usually quote the patient

 # History and principles
 - Jaspers 1913 drew from the phenomenological method to describe the mental state of a patient based on an empathic description.
 This allows an insight into teh patients mind which is free from presuppositions